By: Marilyn L. Davis

 How many meetings have you attended where people state, “And I’m okay with me, today.”
 When we can learn to be okay with our emotions and ourselves, we do not see the void as the bottomless pit that needs filling with anything, anyone, or everything and everyone.

 We heal from our addiction and learn that we have ways to cope with any emotion, the passing notions of emptiness and too full.
-We do not have to use over them.
-We are simply okay today.
+Recovery helps us become okay with ourselves, neither too full nor too empty.

 Writing, and recovery heals the heart